Bala179/ACM-networking-project/README.md

 8. Close the client socket

 ## Results Obtained
-The client-server communication was implemented successfully - messages sent from the client side successfully reached the server side (and vice versa), and a simple chatting interface was established.
+The client-server communication model was implemented successfully - messages sent from the client side successfully reached the server side (and vice versa), and a simple chatting interface was established.
 Entering 'exit' at either end terminated both the programs together.

 ## Additions to the Project
 After completing the project, I made the following additions to the project to further build my skills:
 1. I provided a default port number (2000) and a default host name (localhost) in case the user does not enter either of these as command-line arguments.
 2. The original project, as I discovered, could not send more than one word at a time (words here are sequences of characters demarcated by spaces).
 To fix this, instead of using `cin>>...` for input, I used `cin.getline(...)`.
 Then it became possible to send multiple words.
 3. In addition, I added an extra feature to the project - to make the server do **simple arithmetic calculations** instead of starting a chat.
 In the modified project, after a successful connection is made, the user (at the client side) is asked whether he/she wants to start a chat or ask the server to do arithmetic calculations.
+This choice is sent to the server.
 If the first option is chosen, the project works as described above.
 If the second option is chosen, the client-side user can enter an expression of the form 'num1 \<space\> operator \<space\> num2' and the message is sent to the server.
 The server extracts the operands and the operator, and the result is returned back to the client (note here that there is *no* user at the server side in this case).
 This process continues until the user types 'exit' (as before).

 ## Future Goals of the Project
 After making modifications to the project as I mentioned above, I realized that client-server communication is a useful tool.
-One advantage I noticed is that
+While the basic arithmetic operations I implemented in this project can be implemented without using socket programming as well (that is, without the need of a server), I realized that if the program was more complex and had a number of files occupying a lot of space, it would be inconvenient to store all the files on the client computer, and instead store them on a larger computer (i.e., the server).
+With networking it becomes possible to run a program/piece of code that is not stored locally on your system, making it useful for larger applications.
+With the above points in mind, one of the future goals of this project is to develop it into a larger application of some kind which harnesses the power of networking (for example, using it to send files from the server to the client, along with some other functions).
+Another goal might be to develop a suitable front-end for the application to improve the user experience.

 ## Working of the Project
 1. Working of the 'chat' function